vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 ### Testing (and Coverage)

-The package should also include end to end tests to verify basic functionality.
+The packages should some form of basic validation or tests.
+Tests can include unit or end-to-end.
+Unit tests should test basic functionality and validity of the package.
+An example of this is to test that the ytt templates and overlays process correctly with default values.
+End-to-end tests can include can verify basic functionality, like a successful installation, or demonstrate more advanced features of the packages on a running cluster.

 ### Publishing Container Images